awsdocs/aws-xray-developer-guide/doc-source/xray-services-sqs.md

 When running on Amazon EC2, Amazon SQS supports processing one message at a time\.
 This applies when running on an on\-premises host, and when using container services, such as AWS Fargate, Amazon ECS, or AWS App Mesh\.

-The trace header is excluded from both Amazon SQS message size and message attribute quoatas\.
+The trace header is excluded from both Amazon SQS message size and message attribute quotas\.
 Enabling X\-Ray tracing will not exceed your Amazon SQS quotas\.
 To learn more about AWS quotas, see [Amazon SQS Quotas](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-limits.html)\.

+**Note**
+It is not currently possible to connect a trace passed into an SQS queue to the Lambda consuming it on the other end\.
+This is because although the trace header is propagated in the SQS message, you cannot set it in the Lambda because segments in Lambda are immutable\.

 ## Send the HTTP trace header<a name="xray-services-sqs-sending"></a>